jcohn123/GVPT628-Final-Project/README.md

 ## Files

+- `Data` — CSV and ZIP data files _(For descriptive table on Democratic and Republican-aligned Advertisers, feel free to download the datasets as a CSV file)_
+- `Final-Project-Markdown_files/figure-gfm` — folder with images for markdown
 - `Final Project Markdown.Rmd` — R Markdown source
 - `Final_Project Markdown.md` — rendered markdown with plots
-- `Final-Project-Markdown_files/figure-gfm` — folder with images for markdown
 - `GVPT628 Final Project Memo – Josh Cohn.pdf` — final memo submission
-- `Data` — CSV and ZIP data files _(For descriptive table on Democratic and Republican-aligned Advertisers, feel free to download the datasets as a CSV file)_

-## How to use
+## How to reproduce / interact with this project

 Open the `.Rmd` file in RStudio and knit to Markdown to reproduce results.